aidanwyber/p5BrandLab/README.md

 # p5Generator

-p5Generator is a dynamic and customizable visual generator built using p5.js, toxiclibs.js, and ffmpeg.js.
+p5Generator is a dynamic and customizable visual generator built using `p5.js`, `toxiclibs.js`, and `ffmpeg.wasm`.
 This tool allows users to create and manipulate graphics, images, and animations interactively via a user-friendly GUI.

 ## Features